lolepezy/rpki-prover/README.md

    - Run `mkdirs.sh` script.
 This script accepts an argument -- directory where `rpki-prover` will store the TAL files, cache, rsync mirror and different temporary files.
 If the argument is not set the default `$HOME/.rpki` will be used.
 After creating directory structure it will download TAL files from `https://github.com/NLnetLabs/routinator/tree/master/tals` (kudos, guys!)

    - Run `rpki-prover` from the `~/.local/bin`

-Running Run `rpki-prover --help` gives some help on the CLI options.

 Normally it prints quite a lot of logs about what it's doing to the stdout.
 After it prints "Validated all TAs, took ..." (it should take 2-4 minutes depending on how fast the CPU and network are) VRPs can be fetched by executing `curl -s http://localhost:9999/api/vrps.csv` (or `curl -s http://localhost:9999/api/vrps.json`).